 The applicant provided an Affordable Housing Plan with the CDD Concept Plan and agreed to deliver 45 rental committed affordable units (CAUs) across the development blocks.
-With Block I, the applicant is providing 15 CAUs, one-third of those required by the CDD and nearly 4% of all Block I rental units.
+With Thrive, the applicant is providing 14 CAUs, 31 percent of those required by the CDD and over 4% of all Block K rental units.
 The CAUs will be a mix of studio, one-bedroom, two-bedroom, and three-bedroom units affordable to households earning 60% of the area median income, as shown in Table 2 below.
 Staff finds that the proposed number and mix of units aligns with the Affordable Housing Plan approved with the CDD.
 In addition, Staff notes that the applicant team is accelerating the delivery of CAUs, by providing all 45 with the initial development Blocks, E, G, I, and K.